NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/UltrasoundFeatureCorrespondence/README.md

 # Project Description

 <!-- Add a short paragraph describing the project. -->
 The overarching goal of this project is to use pre- and intra-operative imaging to help neurosurgeons determine whether gross total resection has been achieved.
-The goal for this week is to use 3D Slicer to manually select 10-15 corresponding features in ultrasound images obtained from 10 patients.

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Describe **what you plan to achieve** in 1-2 sentences.
+1. Objective A. Manually identify 10-15 corresponding features in ultrasound images from 5 patients.
+Save results.
-1. Objective B. ...
+1. Objective B.  Review these landmarks with available neurosurgical ultrasound experts at project week
-1. Objective C. ...

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. To identify corresponding landmarks or features in 3 sets of 3D ultrasound images acquired during brain tumor resection - one prior to opening of the dura, second after the opening of the dura but prior to resection, and the third during resection.
+1. We will identify corresponding landmarks or features in 3D ultrasound images acquired during different time points in brain tumor resection.
 2. We are using 3D Slicer to visualize, explore, and annotate these landmarks in ultrasound images.
-3. All images were acquired using a BK Ultrasound 5000 scanner in the AMIGO suite at BWH.

 ## Progress and Next Steps

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Describe specific steps you **have actually done**.
-1. ...
-1. ...
+1. This section will be completed during project week

 # Illustrations